UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 The general requirements for obtaining a secured business loan are:

-- Directors and shareholders of your company are adults who possess property in the United Kingdom.
+- Directors and shareholders of your company are adults who possess property in the UK

 You now have a reliable set of guidelines for maintaining a positive cash flow and eliminating debt.
 However, you could have some lingering concerns that prevent you from moving further.
-That is not lost on us.
-Let us dispel some common misconceptions about company debt and find out what can really set you free.
+Let me dispel some common misconceptions about company debt.

-Myth 1 — You need to borrow, you need debt to expand.
+Myth 1 — You need to borrow to expand

 Can a business expand with no surplus money invested?

 First, you do not need a lot of money to keep your company afloat.
-To think beyond the box (like a brick-house pig) requires nothing more than time and nerve.
 Many would-be company owners have asked themselves, “How do I fund my business with no money?”
 In reality, though, many startups have meagre budgets of £5,000 or less.

-Second, having an organised accounting system makes it possible to plan for unexpected cash flow changes.
+Second, having an organised accounting system makes it possible to plan for unexpected cash flow changes so you don't need to rely on taking out credit.
 Let us say you know that winter is a slow time for your lawn care or construction firm.
 You will be able to offer your own line of credit during the off season if you have done a good job of planning, budgeting, and saving (again, those lovely retained profits).

 Thirdly, unlike credit cards, which pose concerns of carrying over balances and large interest rates, debit cards do not need the use of a bank account (Monzo vs. Starling review) and may be used immediately.